 (B) a reprimand in accordance with Rule 19-717;

-(C) dismissal of the complaint or termination of the proceeding without discipline, but with a warning, in accordance with Rule 19-715 (c); or
+(C) dismissal of the complaint or of the proceeding without discipline, but with a letter of cautionary advice or letter of admonition, in accordance with Rule 19-715 (c); or

-(D) dismissal of the complaint or termination of the proceeding without discipline and without a warning, in accordance with Rule 19-715.
+(D) dismissal of the complaint or of the proceeding without discipline and without a letter of cautionary advice or letter of admonition, in accordance with Rule 19-715.